Icefalls

 Indoors, I’ve continue the project mentioned in the last post–refurbishing the old woodstove.
 The glass is clean and the gasket is new, so polishing was next…a messy business requiring gloves.

-To answer a question in the last post, here’s what I do with dried coffee grounds….add a little acid to the soil around evergreens.
-Who knows if it helps, but it’s easy to try.
+To answer a question in the last post, here’s what I do with dried coffee grounds to feed a little acid to evergreens.
+Not sure it helps, but it’s easy to try.
 And it gives me somewhere to put the grounds.
-I research which plants like wood ash and which like coffee grounds as the experiment continues.
-(This spruce still wears a bandage after being injured by a vehicle.)
+I research which plants like wood ash and which like coffee grounds, as the experiment continues.
+(This spruce wears a bandage after being injured by a vehicle.)

 Ending this post with a recent photo of my own hometown of Hancock, Mich.
 (Photo by Nancy Hahn.)
 The distance from here to my Dad’s birthplace is about 60 miles.
 We made the trip often as a family and the drive seemed long.
 Now, I regularly drive 1,000 miles from my home in Virginia to my 2nd home in Michigan.
 Perspective sure changes with time and experience!